lsmt-uol/lsmt_website/README.md

 ## Git Commands

-git commit -m "test_1"  # noting the update git push # pushing the last update git pull # pulling the latest update git status # check if there is any need to push
+"git commit -m "test_1"  # noting the update" git push # pushing the last update git pull # pulling the latest update git status # check if there is any need to push